OUR TOWN Award Administration

 - Design services and planning for projects that may affect historic properties.

-This review and approval process may take up to several months to complete and may delay your project's start date.
-The results of the review may impact our ability to make a grant award and/or our ability to release grant funds.
+This review and approval process take time to complete and may delay your project’s start date and our ability to make a grant award/our ability to release grant funds.
 If you are recommended for an award which may have historic preservation or environmental concerns (NHPA/NEPA), you will be notified and asked to provide additional information.
-Thorough and complete information for all project activities and locations will expedite the review.
-The Arts Endowment cannot release an award and/or grant funds until the NHPA/NEPA review is complete.